-Asking for a 50,000-word document to be translated overnight will only make you look bad.
-A professional translator will translate an average of 2,500 to 5,000 words per day depending on subject matter and complexity, so you should plan yourself ahead of time
+Asking for a 50,000-word document to be translated overnight will only make you look like a person who lacks common-sense.
+A professional translator will translate an average of 2,500 to 5,000 words per day depending on subject matter and complexity.
+Even a team with multiple translators will still have limits, so you should plan yourself ahead of time.

 Your provider should retain a memory of previous translations to avoid duplicate work in the future.
 Translation memories (aka TMs) will enable you to save money across documents and projects.
 Savings may be as high as 70% for clients.
 Note that translation memory is NOT the same as machine translation.